OneZeroEight-ai/SUTRA.3/WHITEPAPER.md

 ## Conclusion

 SUTRA pioneers a tokenized ecosystem for ethical AI alignment, merging philosophy with blockchain innovation.
-With a presale on April 2, 2025, and leadership from OneZeroEight.ai Network (OZEN), SUTRA invites participation in building a sustainable future for AI ethics.
+With a presale on July 2, 2025, and leadership from OneZeroEight.ai Network (OZEN), SUTRA invites participation in building a sustainable future for AI ethics.

 ---